 When we receive these Word files, we process them as a group of letters in our Translation Memory software and do an analysis on the amount of repetition.
 One of the options is then to prepare this file to send to the translator.
-Working in the Translation Memory software, the translator can adjust the settings so that the first time a sentence is translated, that translation is automatically propagated down through the file to any segment containing similar text matching 75% or above.
+Working in the Translation Memory software, the translator can adjust the settings so that the first time a sentence is translated, that translation is automatically propagates down through the file to any segment containing similar text matching 75% or above.
 When the translator comes to those segments where the translation has autopropagated down, there is a visual reference to the percentage matched from the translation and the segment has a color according to the level of match.
 The translator can then edit it or confirm it as matched (in context) and move on.
 In this scenario, the translator still must review every single segment in the file – this incurs more time than the 2nd process option we present below.

 One of the barriers of this option is the size of the file.
 When you merge a lot of letters together in one project file, it can create a very large file size.
-That may make working in the file also slower.
+That may make working in the file slower.
 While this may not be a problem in project management, it may be a barrier to the translator depending on their bandwidth and their computer resources.

 Process Option 2 for Repetition in healthcare translations

-Another solution to tackling a project like this is to process all the templates or Word files together as one project and then do an export of Frequently Occurring Units (FOUs) which occur in the file 2 or more times.
+Another solution to tackling a project like this with repetition in healthcare translations is to process all the templates or Word files together as one project and then do an export of Frequently Occurring Units (FOUs) which occur in the file 2 or more times.
 This way, you are only translating those units one time and then you create a Translation Memory from that initial translation of the FOUs and apply it against the much larger file.
 For segments which match perfectly at 100%, you can then lock them so that the translator does not have to review them.
-Risk: The only time we do this though, without further translator review, is when the FOUs are uniform and have enough context in them to be translated as stand alone sentences.
+Risk: The only time we do this without further translator review is when the FOUs are uniform and have enough context in them to be translated as stand alone sentences.
 If the context changes when applying it to the larger file, there is a risk that the translation of the repetitive segments will need further editing depending on that context.
 In that scenario, you need the translator to review again.
 However, if no further review is needed, you can reduce the time spent on the file and the discount amount on the translation is further reduced from the discount percentage in process option 1.
 This saves the client even more costs.
-Please note that time frame is generally increased though in days (determined by overall word count) so this option is not for rush projects.
+Please note however that time frame is generally increased in days (determined by overall word count) so this option is not for rush projects.